btf-org/flank/README.md

 ## Automate with scheduling and pipelining

 Flank is really two programs: 1) an inner program that wraps the CLI, 2) a web interface on top of that wrapper.
-In conjunction, the make it easier to use various command line features that are otherwise hard to use.
+Together, they make it easy to use certain CLI features.
 Two such examples are scheduling and pipelining.

 - Run a script on a schedule [[Guide](/docs/not_written_yet.md)]
 - Run a DAG of scripts in a pipeline [[Guide](/docs/not_written_yet.md)]